CoinShares International: Activities

-CoinShares offers a diversified product portfolio in the field of digital investments.
-The focus is on exchange-traded crypto products (ETPs), which enable investors to easily participate in cryptocurrencies without having to hold them directly.
-Through its Swedish subsidiary XBT Provider and its in-house CoinShares Physical product line, CoinShares is Europe's largest issuer of crypto ETPs, at the end of 2023, the company held approximately 45% of the European market share of crypto ETP assets under management.
-The offering includes physically backed ETPs on individual cryptocurrencies (such as Bitcoin, Ethereum, Solana, etc.), thematic crypto basket ETPs, and ETPs with income components (e.g., staking ETPs).
+The business focus is on exchange-traded crypto products (ETPs), which enable investors to invest in cryptocurrencies without having to hold them directly.
+Through its Swedish subsidiary XBT Provider and its in-house CoinShares Physical product line, CoinShares is Europe's largest issuer of crypto ETPs; at the end of 2023, the company held approximately 45% of the European market share of crypto ETP assets under management.
+The sell physically backed ETPs on individual cryptocurrencies (such as Bitcoin, Ethereum, Solana, etc.), thematic crypto basket ETPs, and ETPs with income components (e.g., staking ETPs).
 In addition, CoinShares calculates crypto indices such as the CoinShares Blockchain Global Equity Index (BLOCK), which tracks the stock performance of companies in the blockchain sector.

-For professional and institutional clients, CoinShares has developed active investment products in addition to passive ETP offerings.
+For professional and institutional clients, CoinShares also sells active investment products.
 In 2023, the company launched CoinShares Hedge Fund Solutions, which offers various trading strategies on Bitcoin and Ether in the form of alternative investment funds (e.g., arbitrage and option strategies).
 CoinShares is also involved in capital market activities (market making and liquidity provision for digital assets) and venture investments in crypto start-ups.
-For example, CoinShares was involved in financing the crypto bank FlowBank and the crypto custodian Komainu.
+For example, CoinShares was involved in financing the crypto bank FlowBank (In liquidation June 2024) and the crypto custodian Komainu.